-1620s, anslaight, somehow from or on analogy of Dutch aanslag "attack," from Middle Dutch aenslach, from aen "on" (see on) + slach "blow," related to slaen "slay."
-Spelling influenced by obsolete (since c.
-1400) English slaught (n.) "slaughter," from Old English sleaht (see slaughter (n.)).
-No record of its use in 18c.; apparently revived by Scott.
+"attack, aggression, assault," 1620s, anslaight, apparently somehow from or on analogy of Dutch aanslag "attack," from Middle Dutch aenslach, from aen "on" (see on) + slach "blow," related to slaen "slay."
+Early sources say the word was from Dutch, but the forms do not correspond well.
+The spelling would have been influenced by English slaught (n.) "slaughter," from Old English sleaht (see slaughter (n.)), but this word, obsolete since c.
+1400, can't be the source of the modern one unless the record is imperfect.
+There is no record of onslaught in 18c.; apparently the word was revived by Scott.